 You should talk to your housing officer and discuss the application form.

-You must provide supporting documents from each household member aged over 18.
+You must provide supporting documents from each household member aged 18 years and over.

 Some of these documents may include: